PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 variable | the variable
 text | the value to match with the result

-## Assert Variable Not Contain
+## Assert Variable Not Match

-Asserts that the specified variable value not contain the given value.
+Asserts that the specified variable value not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertVariableNotContain(variable, text)
+assertVariableNotMatch(variable, text)
 `

 ### Parameters